Homomorphisms between multidimensional constant-shape substitutions: Introduction

-In this context, the rich family of symbolic systems exhibits rigidity properties of factors and automorphisms already in the one-dimensional case.
-For instance, the famous Curtis-Hedlund-Lyndon theorem \cite{hedlund1969endomorphism}, ensures that any factor between subshifts is a \emph{sliding block code}, showing the automorphism group is countable.
-Among the simplest non trivial zero entropy symbolic systems, are the substitution ones introduced by W.H.
+In this context, the rich family of symbolic systems exhibits rigidity properties of factor maps and automorphisms already in the one-dimensional case.
+For instance, the famous Curtis-Hedlund-Lyndon theorem \cite{hedlund1969endomorphism}, ensures that any factor map between subshifts is a \emph{sliding block code}, showing that the automorphism group is countable.
+Among the simplest nontrivial zero-entropy symbolic systems, are the substitutive ones introduced by W.H.
 Gottschalk in \cite{gottschalk1963substitution} (see \cite{queffelec2010substitution} for a good bibliography on this subject).
 They also present rigidity properties.
-B. Host and F. Parreau in \cite{host1989homomorphismes} gave a complete description of factors between subshifts arising from certain constant-length substitutions, proving that any measurable factor induced a continuous one, and the automorphism group is virtually generated by the shift action.
-Moreover any finite group can be realized as a quotient group $\Aut(X,S,\Z)/\left\langle S\right\rangle$ for these subshifts as proved by M. Lema\'nczyk and M. K. Mentzen in \cite{lemanczyk1988metric}.
-After, I. Fagnot \cite{fagnot1997facteurs} proved that the problem whether there exists a factor map between two constant-length substitutions subshifts is decidable, using first order logic framework of Presburger arithmetic.
-Some years later, F. Durand in \cite{durand2000linearly} showed that \emph{linearly recurrent subshifts} (in particular substitutions) have finitely many subshift factors up to conjugacy.
-Using the self-induced properties of substitution subshifts, V. Salo and I. T\"{o}rm\"{a} provide in \cite{salo2015blockmaps} a renormalization process of the factor maps to extend the description obtained in \cite{host1989homomorphismes}.
-In \cite{donoso2016lowcomplexity} the authors proved that the automorphism group of a minimal subshift with non super-linear complexity is virtually generated by the group of the shift action using the concept of \emph{asymptotic pairs}.
-Next, C. M\"ullner and R. Yassawi \cite{yassawi2020automorphisms} demonstrated that any topological factor of a constant-length substitution shift is conjugate to a constant-length substitution via a letter-to-letter map.
-More recently, F. Durand and J. Leroy \cite{durand2018decidability} showed the decidability of the existence problem of a factor map between two minimal substitution subshifts.
+B. Host and F. Parreau in \cite{host1989homomorphismes} gave a complete description of factor maps between subshifts arising from certain constant-length substitutions, proving that any measurable factor map induces a continuous one, and the automorphism group is virtually generated by the shift action.
+Moreover, any finite group can be realized as a quotient group $\Aut(X,S,\Z)/\left\langle S\right\rangle$ for these subshifts as proved by M. Lema\'nczyk and M. K. Mentzen in \cite{lemanczyk1988metric}.
+Later, I. Fagnot \cite{fagnot1997facteurs} proved that the problem of whether there exists a factor map between two constant-length substitution subshifts is decidable, using the first-order logic framework of Presburger arithmetic.
+Some years later, F. Durand in \cite{durand2000linearly} showed that \emph{linearly recurrent subshifts} (in particular substitutive subshifts) have finitely many symbolic factors, up to conjugacy.
+Using the self-induced properties of substitutive subshifts, V. Salo and I. T\"{o}rm\"{a} provide in \cite{salo2015blockmaps} a renormalization process of the factor maps to extend the description obtained in \cite{host1989homomorphismes}.
+In \cite{donoso2016lowcomplexity} the authors proved that the automorphism group of a minimal subshift with non-superlinear complexity is virtually generated by the shift action, using the concept of \emph{asymptotic pairs}.
+Next, C. M\"ullner and R. Yassawi \cite{yassawi2020automorphisms} demonstrated that any topological factor of a constant-length substitutive shift is conjugate to a constant-length substitution via a letter-to-letter map.
+More recently, F. Durand and J. Leroy \cite{durand2018decidability} showed the decidability of the existence problem of a factor map between two minimal substitutive subshifts.